Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Methodology

 The \textit{main sequence (MS) phase} is defined as the period of sustained core hydrogen burning following the near-ZAMS phase.
 During this time, the star evolves gradually as hydrogen is depleted in the core.

-We define the \textit{terminal-age main sequence} (TAMS) as the first time step after the central hydrogen fraction ($X_\mathrm{c}$) has fallen below 70\% of its initial value and $T_\mathrm{eff}$ shows a positive time derivative.
-This marks the end of stable core hydrogen burning and the onset of post-MS evolution.
+We define the \textit{terminal-age main sequence} (TAMS) as the point that corresponds to the local minimum in $T_\mathrm{eff}$ towards the end of late-MS. Formally, we compute this as the first time step where $T_\mathrm{eff}$ shows a positive time derivative after the point where the star's central hydrogen fraction ($X_\mathrm{c}$) drops below 30\% of its initial value.
+Here, the $X_\mathrm{c}\le0.3X_\mathrm{c,0}$ condition allows us to select the late-MS evolution and makes sure we get the correct $T_\mathrm{eff}$ turning point that corresponds to the TAMS.
+The TAMS marks the end of stable core hydrogen burning and the onset of post-MS evolution.

 The \textit{post-MS contraction phase}, often identified as the `hook' or `blue loop' in the HR diagram, extends from the TAMS to the point where the stellar luminosity, $L$, reaches a local maximum.
 This point corresponds to the ignition of hydrogen burning in a shell around the core.
 We terminate our models at this stage rather than continuing into the subgiant phase, as $\delta$\,Scuti pulsators become increasingly rare beyond this point due to stars rapidly evolving out of the instability strip (see Sec. \ref{sec:dsct_evolution}).